JustinNowoczek/txtToHtml/README.md

 # Text to HTML Converter

-Takes the content of a remote/local text file and transforms it into an HTML web page.
+Takes the content of a remote/local text file and transforms it into an HTML web page. `podglad.html` is just an example output.

 ## Getting Started